Guide for ‘contributors’ and ‘editors’ of this blog

 ABOUT THE SITE

 WordPress is currently the host of our NCCR blog.
-It was built by Jim Burns of NCCR’s Marketing & Communications team in the fall of 2017 in order to create an online home for stories the department and volunteers produced about that fall’s fires in Santa Rosa and other areas of our region.
-We have included all of our regional stories and other selected content on this site ever since.
+It was built by Jim Burns of NCCR’s Marketing & Communications team in the fall of 2017 in order to create an online home for stories the department and volunteers produced about the people and activities that take place in our amazing Red Cross region.
+The first collection of stories we added, in part to test the blog, were a number written about the Red Cross response to that fall’s fires in Santa Rosa and other areas of our region.

 The site’s domain name was secured by Jim, working with National and the vendor they use for official Red Cross domain names, MarkMonitor.

 The site was built using the framework of WordPress’ Dynamic News theme.
 Jim customized the look and functionality of the site with additional CSS code.

 Getting a username, assignment to a ‘contributor’ role